cdapio/tigon/tigon-examples/README.md

 Contains sample applications for Tigon

-In order to build the examples, invoke the following Maven command.
+In order to build the examples, invoke the Maven command:

     mvn clean package